nicktantk/ProjectOptions/gpu-options-nlp-project.md

 where:
 - The first term is the change due to time.
 - The second term is the change due to asset movement.
-- The third term comes frmo the randomness in $dS$ and is unique to stochastic calculus.
+- The third term comes from the randomness in $dS$ and is unique to stochastic calculus.

 Substitute $dS_t=\mu S_tdt + \sigma S_tdW_t$ from the SDE:
 - The first term is just $\frac{\partial C}{\partial t}dt$.